adgrant93/InsanityScraper/README.md

 -----
 Prerequisites:

-You need pip installed, Selenium installed, Chrome (bleh) and chrome web driver for your version of chrome.
+You need pip, wget, and Selenium modules installed.
+You need Chrome (bleh) and chrome web driver for your version of chrome.
 Will probably work with chromium too.

 Installing pip (if you don't have it. if on linux you probably do.):